tsh-code/metric_blog/README.md

 #### Run application
 - Run `task docker-start`
 - Open `http://localhost:8081` to check if works
-- To generate some example traffic use [prepared stress tests project](https://github.com/TheGeniesis/metric_blog_stress_tests)
+- To generate an example traffic use [prepared stress tests project](https://github.com/TheGeniesis/metric_blog_stress_tests)
-> To see Grafana and prometheus panel you need to use Kubernetes version
+> To see Grafana and prometheus panel you need to use the Kubernetes version

 ### Remove application
 - Run `task remove-dev`